-<!-<SigningCertificate>samples_test_signing_certificate</SigningCertificate> -->
+<!-<SigningCertificate>samples\test\signing\certificate</SigningCertificate> -->

 XML Tags Description Profiles The elements between <profiles> and </profiles> are used to define multiple profile configurations.
-Profile Defines a profile configuration that can include the following child nodes: status: To enable or disable a profile localhash: Set to true to enable local hashing Type: To configure signing or PDF conversion or SigningHub name: To identify the profile in debug logs (optional) Note multiple profile configurations can be defined here.
+Profile Defines a profile configuration that can include the following child nodes: • status: To enable or disable a profile • localhash: Set to true to enable local hashing • Type: To configure signing or PDF conversion or SigningHub • name: To identify the profile in debug logs (optional) Note: Multiple profile configurations can be defined here.

 XML Tags Description InputFolderPath Defines the path of the input folder.
 Files can be read and deleted from here.
 The folder path could either be from the local file system or from a shared network directory.
 If your files are on the network folder path, then note that the services on Windows OS are always installed with "Log On As" type "Local System", which doesn't necessarily have the access rights to the UNC (network) path.
-So you are required to change the "Log On As" user of Ascertia-AFP service to your user e.g. ".\Administrator" as shown in the following screenshot: Ascerta-Air Properties (Local Computer) Confirm password: Configure user account Configure user account Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.
+So you are required to change the "Log On As" user of Ascertia-AFP service to your user e.g. ".\Administrator" as shown in the following screenshot: Ascertia-AFP Properties (Local Computer) General Log On Recovery Dependencies Log on as: Local System account Allow service to interact with desktop This account: Administrator Browse Password: Confirm password: Help me configure user account log on options.
+Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.
 OutputFolderPath This defines the path of the output folder.
 Successfully processed files are written here.
-Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ErrorFolderPath This defines the path of the error folder.
+Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ErrorFolderPath This defines the path of the error folder.
 Any files that cannot be processed successfully are placed here.
-Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ScanSubDirectories Set this flag to TRUE if you want to process the files in subdirectories of the Input Folder Path.
+Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ScanSubDirectories Set this flag to TRUE if you want to process the files in subdirectories of the Input Folder Path.
 Subdirectories will be created automatically in the Output/Error Folder Path.
 If this flag value is set to FALSE then files in the root folder will be processed only.
 By default, the value of this element is set to FALSE.
-Note if the attribute delete value is set to TRUE e.g. delete="true" then subdirectories will get deleted once all the files get processed.
+Note: If the attribute delete value is set to TRUE e.g. delete="true" then subdirectories will get deleted once all the files get processed.
 By default, the value of this attribute is set to FALSE.